metafacture-tutorial

 ;

 If you want to load a local file instead of fetching data from the web we need to change the flux a little bit with an texteditor.
+Download the following file 11942150X.json and adjust the path to your file.

 | open-file